I want to be proud of my words.

 In a 2015 piece for New York Magazine’s The Cut, former xoJane contributing editor-at-large Mandy Stadtmiller, who aggressively commissioned stories for the “It Happened to Me” column, referred to herself as a first-person human-trafficker.
 She wrote that she was on the hunt for notable anecdotes, those first-person experiences that were “liberating to read, because often you have gone through the same thing but didn’t feel you could admit it.”

 Only they weren’t: I never had a ball of cat hair in my vagina or considered a friend’s death from mental illness a blessing because her life was worthless anyway.
-None of these stories should've been encouraged or told, including some of mine.
+I actually cringed when I read those writers' stories.
+None of them should've been encouraged or told, including some of mine.

 Stadtmiller later admitted, albeit indirectly, that those notable anecdotes weren’t necessarily tales of nobility but confessions of notoriety: